LeHuman/teensy-template/README.md

 Modified to be used under [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) and [VSCode](https://code.visualstudio.com/)

-Note that this will not work under [VSCodium](https://vscodium.com/) as Microsoft wont let us :/
+Note that this will not work under [VSCodium](https://vscodium.com/) as Microsoft wont let us for [now](https://code.visualstudio.com/docs/remote/faq#_why-arent-the-remote-development-extensions-or-their-components-open-source) :/

 Reasons to Use
 --------------